Nico Hoerner Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Giants pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants have the 12th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- Giants pitchers combine to allow the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (151 total, 1.1 per game).

-- Webb will aim to grab his 10th victory when he gets the start for the Giants, his 29th of the season.
-He is 9-11 with a 3.64 ERA and 169 strikeouts through 180 1/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander went six innings against the Cincinnati Reds, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.